Contax N Digital vs Fujifilm X-H1

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The X-H1 indeed provides for movie recording, while the N Digital does not.
 The highest resolution format that the X-H1 can use is 4K/30p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the X-H1 has an electronic viewfinder (3690k dots), while the N Digital has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the X-H1 offers a wider field of view (100%) than the one in the N Digital (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the X-H1 has a higher magnification (0.75x vs 0.73x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Contax N Digital, the Fujifilm X-H1, and comparable cameras.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The X-H1 has a touchscreen, while the N Digital has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.